frankkilcommins/SwaggerHub-Portal-Management/products/Okta Integrations/tsd-employee-ods-sys-api.md

 <td>BIRTHDATE</td>
 <td><p>employee.birthDate</p>
 <p>The date format can come in as in format DD-MON-YYYY or YYYY-MM-DD.
-If the date formt comes in as YYYY-MM-DD, convert it to DD-MON-YYYY format when assigning for the insert</p></td>
+If the date format comes in as YYYY-MM-DD, convert it to DD-MON-YYYY format when assigning for the insert</p></td>
 <td>01-Sep-2001</td>
 </tr>
 <tr>
 <td>SSN</td>
-<td>mployee.ssnLastFour</td>
+<td>employee.ssnLastFour</td>
 <td>1123</td>
 </tr>
 <tr>